 So how do beavers help?
 Beavers create natural fire breaks.
 Their impact on water reservoirs is unlike any others.
 “Instead of (water) racing downstream and flooding, it’s slowed down and stored and you have all these areas of savings accounts being filled up.”
 "And those “savings” influence more than just surface water, as they can percolate through soil to become groundwater and recharge aquifers."
 This is of up most importance in our arid west for creating and maintaining wetlands, for wildlife, agriculture, drinking water, global warming and reducing fires!

-How can Montana Fish Wildlife and Parks state with a straight face, that trapping is highly regulated and science based?
+How can trappers and Montana Fish Wildlife and Parks honestly proclaim that trapping is highly regulated and science based?

-Please join us and speak up for the beaver and all its necessary significance, alive!
+Please join us and speak up for the beaver and all their necessary significance, alive!

 By mail: Office of the Governor PO Box 200801 Helena MT, 59620-0801